chandan-24/Harperive/README.md

   password: process.env.DB_PASS,
   schema: process.env.SCHEMA, // optional params

-  /* Alternatively schema can be passed in the options while quering for any operations
+  /* Alternatively schema can be passed in the options while quering for any operations on specific schema.
-  *  on specific schema.
-Refer documanation for more clarification.
+  *  Refer bewlow on how to execute operation for more clarification.
   */
 }

 const Client = harperive.Client;
 const client = new Client(DB_CONFIG);

 // function call with callback